jeremyckahn/lib-tmpl/ext/README.md

-# ext
+# Extensions

-This is the "externals" directory.
-If your library depends on any external libraries, those go here.
+If your library has any optional extension modules that are not required for basic use, those go here.
+The files here should be combined into a single binary at build time.